 It’s easy to focus on your arms and chest.
 However, too much training on those areas can lead to imbalances and injury, most of which can be avoided by doing plenty of rowing/pulling work.

 “Most of your growth hormone release in a day comes during sleep,” says Hyson.
 Stick with eight hours as a guideline.
+Here's everything an athlete needs to know about sleep and recovery.

 7. Pump up the volume